 By agreeing to be nominated or appointed by RICS, an RICS adjudicator is declaring that they have the competence and ability to deal with the dispute referred within the period allowed for the adjudication.
 RICS expects the highest standards from those on its panel of adjudicators, and complaints relating to the conduct of those adjudicators will be investigated thoroughly.
-Any complaint that is upheld may result in appropriate disciplinary action being taken by RICS, which may include the adjudicators.
+Any complaint that is upheld may result in appropriate disciplinary action being taken by RICS, which may include the adjudicator being removed from the RICS panel of adjudicators.